Eduardo Riedel: Governor of Mato Grosso do Sul

+Background

 On December 6, 2022, Riedel had announced that some names would remain in his government's secretariat, names from the former Azambuja government.

 On December 13, 2022, he officially announced the names of the state secretaries who will take office on January 1, 2023.
 Riedel's first echelon was already closed the week before the announcement.

+Possession as Governor

 His inauguration took place on January 1, 2023 at the Legislative Assembly of Mato Grosso do Sul.
+That same day, the elected President of Brazil Luiz Inácio Lula da Silva also took office, as well as the other governors of the States of Brazil.

+Government

+After the State Court of Auditors (TCE) suspended 16 contracts for the implementation and primary coating of 608 kilometers of highways in the Pantanal in july 2023, Riedel stated that the temporary suspension would not delay the conclusion of the works, and guaranteed that the Government of the State of Mato Grosso do Sul has nothing to hide.